kofny/MonteCarlo/README.md

 This is a repo for Monte Carlo method.
 Some of guessing method has been rewritten and we can get more information from the result.

+## Update 2021/11/01

+Breaking updates!

+> Now we provide a unified flag to control the training process.

+`--strategy` receives four types of operations:

+- `guesses <guesses 1> <guesses 2> ...` controls the training process by different guess number thresholds
+- `hits <cracked passwords 1> <cracked passwords 2> ...` controls the training process by different numbers of cracked passwords
+- `auto_hits <factor> <base> <termination>` controls the training process by generating the required number of cracked passwords automatically
+- `samples <rounds>` controls the training process by applying the Monte Carlo simulation

+Note that the flags of `--using-samples`, `--guess-number-thresholds` are deleted.

 ## Update 2021/10/19

 > Intermediate results could affect the final results